OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:56

-but the fields of the city and its villages, they gave to Caleb the son of Jephunneh.
+but the fields of the city and its villages, they gave to Caleb, son of Jephunneh.

 ---